 Take Note: When it comes to describing people or things, the verb ‘ser’ can only be used to talk about permanent traits such as physical features or personality.

 Although you may not be aware of it, hay is another term that you can use to describe the weather in Spanish.
-Since its core function is to talk about the existence of something, we use ‘hay’ to talk about the weather phenomena that appear on a certain day.
+Since its core function is to talk about the existence of something, we use this word to talk about the weather phenomena that appears on a certain day.
 As usual, this word is translated as ‘there is’ or ‘there are’.